hossam-elshabory/InJobBot/docs/02_Bot_Commands/01_commands.md

 InJobBot also comes with a set of helper commands like `/help` to display the help message for group members, `/tips` to display tips about setting your LinkedIn and GitHub profiles.
 More commands will be added in the future.

-If you want to add your own command, follow this tutorial [Adding command to bot.]()

 !!!
 Note
     The response to the `/help` command will differ depending on if the user is the **owner** of the bot, a **group admin** or a **group member**.